Point-SAM: Promptable 3D Segmentation Model for Point Clouds: Introduction

 In this work, our goal is to build a 3D promptable segmentation model for point clouds, as a foundational step towards 3D foundation models.
 Point clouds are selected as our primary representation, because other representations can be readily converted into point clouds, and real-world data is often captured in this format.
 Following SAM, we address 3 critical components: \textbf{task}, \textbf{model}, and \textbf{data}.
 We focus on the \textbf{3D promptable segmentation task}, which involves predicting valid segmentation masks in response to any given segmentation prompt.
-To address the task, we propose a 3D extension of SAM, named \textbf{\methodname}.
+To address this task, we propose a 3D extension of SAM, named \textbf{\methodname}.
 We utilize a transformer-based encoder to embed the input point cloud, alongside a point prompt encoder for point prompts, and a mask prompt encoder for mask prompts.
 Point-cloud and prompt embeddings are fed to a transformer-based mask decoder to predict segmentation masks.
-Regarding data, we train \methodname on \textbf{a mixture of heterogeneous datasets}, including PartNet and ScanNet~\cite{dai2017scannet}, with both part- and object-level annotations.
-To expand label diversity and leverage large-scale unlabeled datasets such as ShapeNet~\cite{chang2015shapenet}, we have developed a data engine to generate pseudo labels with the assistance of SAM.
+To efficiently encode point clouds and pointwise prompts, we develop a novel tokenizer based on Voronoi diagram to obtain point-cloud embeddings, as input to the transformer-based encoder.
+Regarding data, we train \methodname on \textbf{a mixture of heterogeneous datasets}, including PartNet and ScanNet~\citep{dai2017scannet}, with both part- and object-level annotations.
+To expand label diversity and leverage large-scale unlabeled datasets such as ShapeNet~\citep{chang2015shapenet}, we have developed a data engine to generate pseudo labels with the assistance of SAM.
 This pipeline enables us to distill knowledge from SAM, and our experiments demonstrate that these pseudo labels significantly improve zero-shot transferability.
-Our contributions include: \begin{itemize} \item We develop a 3D foundation model \textbf{\methodname} for the promptable segmentation task on point clouds, adept at processing point clouds from various sources in a unified way. \item We propose a data engine to generate pseudo labels with substantial mask diversity by distilling knowledge from SAM.
-It is shown to significantly enhance our model's performance on out-of-distribution (OOD) data. \item We manage to scale up our model and dataset for training in 3D segmentation.
-Our experiments highlight our model's strong zero-shot transferability to unseen point-cloud distributions and new tasks. \end{itemize}
+Our contributions include: \begin{itemize} \item We develop a 3D promptable segmentation model \textbf{\methodname}, adept at processing point clouds from various sources in a unified way.
+A novel tokenizer based on Voronoi diagram is proposed to efficiently embed point clouds and dense prompts. \item We propose a data engine to generate pseudo labels with substantial mask diversity by distilling knowledge from SAM.
+It is shown to significantly enhance our model's performance on out-of-distribution (OOD) data. \item Our experiments demonstrate the strong zero-shot transferability of our model to unseen point cloud distributions and new tasks, positioning it as a 3D foundation model. \end{itemize}